af-md/AWS-Cloud-Practitioner-Notes/README.md

 ## Redshift

 ## Elasticache
-* It's a wenb serviace that meakes it easy to deploy operate, and scale and in memory cahcne in the cloud.
+* It's a wenb serviace that meakes it easy to deploy operate, and scale and in memory cacne in the cloud.
 * memcache; redis (elastci cache engine)
-* red shift olap(how does it store the data?)
+* red shift olap

-### Auto scaling

 ### Route 53
 * amazon DNS service